-Join Drew Falkman for an in-depth discussion in this video Introduction to PHP and Flex integration, part of Flex 4.5 and PHP: Creating Data-Driven Applications.
+Join Drew Falkman for an in-depth discussion in this video Introduction to PHP and Flex integration, part of Creating Data-Driven Applications with Flex 4.5 and PHP.

 PHP has grown to become one of the most well-used platforms for building powerful and dynamic web sites and applications.
 Adobe Flex has fast filled the need for building rich and interactive user interfaces.
 The combination is becoming an effective way to build user-friendly applications for the web and devices, and knowing when to use it will be an important step in the process.
 PHP is a scripted web application framework that allows for connecting to databases, interacting with services like email, talking to files, handling authentication, and all kinds of other stuff.